markgaudiano/strapidemo/README.md

-# strapidemo
+# webriq-strapi-blog-starter2

-A quick description of strapidemo.
+A quick description of webriq-strapi-blog-starter2.